devg20/mobile-detection-Tensorflow/README.md

    python webcam_detection.py

-Finally if you want save the hardwork, you can download my inference graph folder "phone_det_graph" :).
+Finally if you want save the hardwork, you can download my inference graph folder "phone_det_graph" in this repo. :).